-In order to attain a quarterly MRG Effitas 360 Degree certification award, a security application must either protect the system from initial infection (a level 1 pass) or detect any missed malware and fully remediate the system before or on the first user initiated reboot (a level 2 pass).
+In order to attain a quarterly MRG Effitas 360 Degree certification award, a security application must either protect the system from initial infection (behaviour protection or block within 24 hour) (a level I pass) or in at least 97% of all cases detect any missed malware and fully remediate the system before or on the first user initiated rescan (a level 2 pass).
 Applications that meet this specification will be given certification for that quarter.

-Under the MRG Effitas 360 Degree Assessment & Certification , the following products were certified for QI 2016:
+Under the MRG Effitas 360 Degree Assessment & Certification, the following products were certified for Q3 2016: